Gilles de la Tourette syndromeTourette syndrome

 Contrary to popular belief, only a small number of patients use curse words or other inappropriate words or phrases (coprolalia).

-Tourette syndrome is different from obsessive-compulsive disorder (OCD).
+Tourette syndrome is different from OCD.
 People with OCD feel as though they have to do the behaviors.
+Sometimes a person can have both Tourette syndrome and OCD.

 Exams and Tests